I purchased my first K5/Jimmy September 2019

 QFT Slayer 750

 Engine is in and running.
-Still needs a tooth bump clockwise on the distributor.
+Still needs some kinks worked out.

 Cooling problem was sorted out and narrowed down to the fans.
 Electric fans out and flex-a-lite went in.
 Runs at the perfect temp now.